 The Endpoint Manager Microsoft Intune from Microsoft is a Unified Endpoint Manager product that allows managing multiple endpoint types in a single console.
 Microsoft combines Microsoft Intune with more tools like SCCM, Intune, etc.

-What is UEM Unified Endpoint Management Tool?
+Video Tutorial- What is the UEM Unified Endpoint Management Tool?

-Let’s check out the following video to understand the question What is UEM Unified Endpoint Management?
+Let’s check out the following video to understand the question: What is UEM Unified Endpoint Management?
 By 2027, unified endpoint management (UEM) and digital employee experience (DEX) tools will converge to drive autonomous endpoint management, reducing human effort by at least 40%.

 By 2025, more than 90% of clients will use cloud-based UEM tools to manage most of their estate, up from 50% in early 2022.